open2b/scriggo-site/site/templates/switch-from-jinja-to-scriggo.md

 ### Filters

-Filters can be rewritten in Scriggo using builtin functions and syntactic constructs.
+Filters can be rewritten in Scriggo using built-in functions and syntactic constructs.

-See [builtin filters](#list-of-builtin-filters) for some examples.
+See [built-in filters](#list-of-built-in-filters) for some examples.

 ### Assignments